 Perseverance lets something climb over your walls so you can fight it and defeat it.
-Resilience doesn’t let it climb all the way over the walls in the first place.
-Both help you to overcome difficulty and keep making progress.
+Resilience doesn’t let it climb over the walls in the first place.
+Both help you to overcome difficulties and keep making progress.
 But perseverance takes a lot of energy and is not sustainable.
-Resilience helps us to keep going by not being quite so affected by our adversity to begin with.
+Resilience helps us to keep going by not being quite so affected by our adversity, to begin with.

-People who are highly resilient are better equipped to manage stressful situations, face discomfort head-on, and endure difficulty for the sake of doing the right thing.
+Highly resilient people are better equipped to manage stressful situations, face discomfort head-on, and endure difficulty for the sake of doing the right thing.
 In other words: all the qualities you look for in a leader.

 Show me one great leader who had no tolerance for stress or was deathly afraid of discomfort.
 I bet you can’t.

-And when I say “leader” here, I’m not just talking about supervisors, team captains, senators and CEOs.
-I’m talking about anyone who finds themselves in a position to lead those around them to a certain outcome.
+And when I say “leader” here, I’m not just talking about supervisors, team captains, senators, and CEOs.
+I’m talking about anyone who finds themselves in a position to lead others.

 - Taking charge of something for your family

 - Planning something in a social group

 - Leadership in a professional setting (doesn’t have to mean management)